ZpkDxGames/GhostBlocks/README.md

 # GhostBlocks Plugin

-- A Minecraft plugin that creates ghost blocks - blocks that are visible but doesn't have a hitbox.
+A Minecraft Paper 1.20.4 plugin that creates ghost blocks - blocks that are visible but hav2. **Can't remove ghost blocks**: Make sure you're using the Ghost Block Remover tool from the GUI
-- **Build errors**: Ensure you have Java 17+ and Maven 3.6+ installed
+3. **Build errors**: Ensure you have Java 17+ and Maven 3.6+ installed no hitbox, allowing players to walk through them.

 ## Features